Applications are now open.

 Are you looking for dynamic experiences to invigorate your teaching practice and your students' learning?
 Are you looking to enhance your curriculum with student-driven projects that support Next Generation Science Standards?

-Invigorate your teaching practice and your students' learning through student-driven projects that integrate Next Generation Science Standards and the Common Core.
-Project-based science supports the shift to more student-centered teaching and the hands-on, collaborative nature of projects provides a learning experience that models best science-teaching practices.
+Project-based science supports the shift to more student-centered teaching.
+The hands-on, collaborative nature of projects provides a learning experience that models best science-teaching practices and integrates Next Generation Science Standards and the Common Core State Standards.
 Engage students in authentic inquiry-based science as they investigate conservation issues connected to their lives and their environment.This free institute provides opportunities to:

 - Collaborate with colleagues and learn about the project-based science process and how it fits into your classroom.